contenox/.github/profile/README.md

 Welcome to [**contenox**](https://contenox.com/), a platform for agent-based applications, conversational interfaces, and knowledge-grounded automation.

-contenox is focused on creating a robust and scalable ecosystem of services that simplify the development and deployment of applications powered by large language models (LLMs) using the Contenox DSL.
+contenox is focused on creating a robust and scalable ecosystem of services that simplify the development and deployment of applications powered by large language models (LLMs) using the contenox DSL.

 The contenox projects are designed with a modular, microservices-based architecture to provide developers with the core runtime, LLM provider abstraction, and foundational infrastructure needed to build next-generation AI applications.